 Fortunately, there is still hope.
-At Kaire & Heffernan, LLC, we work with auto accident victims every day, including those injured by an uninsured or underinsured motorist.
+At Kaire & Heffernan, PLLC, we work with auto accident victims every day, including those who have been injured by uninsured or underinsured motorists.
 It is our job to help those people recover the compensation they deserve, even if the most obvious source isn’t available.

 Florida Law Requires Auto Insurance

-While Florida law requires drivers to carry Auto Insurance, Florida Law, does NOT mandate that drivers carry Bodily Injury Liability coverage.
-Rather, automobile drivers in Florida are required to carry auto insurance that meets the following minimum requirements:
+While Florida law requires drivers to carry auto insurance, Florida law, does not mandate that drivers carry bodily injury liability coverage.
+Rather, automobile drivers in Florida are required to carry auto insurance that meets both the following minimum requirements:

 - $10,000 in property damage liability (PDL)

-So even drivers that comply with the law, are operating vehicles without adequate auto insurance.
+That’s it – insurance to pay for your own medical bills, and property damage insurance to repair a car.
+So, even drivers who comply with the law are operating vehicles without adequate auto insurance.
 That’s where we come in.

-At Kaire & Heffernan, LLC, our attorneys will work with you to explore every possible avenue for economic compensation.
+At Kaire & Heffernan, PLLC, we will work with you to explore every possible avenue for economic compensation.
 Often, your own auto insurance company shares in the responsibility to cover your damages.

-In fact, you might already have uninsured / underinsured motorist coverage and not even realize it.
+In fact, you might already have UM/UIM coverage and not even realize it.
 In that case, this additional coverage will kick in to protect you after your PIP runs out.

-If you aren’t sure whether you’re currently covered, you should call your provider right away.
-But sadly, if the accident has already occurred, you won’t be able to retroactively apply it.
+If you aren’t sure whether you’re currently covered, then you should call your provider right away.
+But, sadly, if the accident has already occurred, then you won’t be able to retroactively apply it.

-What if you’ve exhausted your PIP, you don’t have uninsured / underinsured motorist coverage, and there are still significant damages for which you haven’t been compensated?
+What if you’ve exhausted your PIP, you don’t have UM/UIM coverage and there are still significant damages for which you haven’t been compensated?
 Are you simply out of luck?

 Not necessarily.
 An experienced lawyer may still be able to seek compensation from third parties whose negligence contributed to your suffering.
 You may even carry other kinds of insurance that might share in the duty to pay.

-Get Help from a Miami Car Crash Lawyer at Kaire & Heffernan, LLC
+Get Help From A Miami Car Crash Lawyer At Kaire & Heffernan